bio: making bioinformatics fun again

 bio - command-line utilities to make bioinformatics explorations more enjoyable.

-If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, reading documentation and numerous other preparations that slow down your progress.
+If you've ever done bioinformatics, you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and various other preparations that slow down progress.

 bio package is meant to solve that tedium.
 With

-If you wanted to align the same sequences as translated proteins
+bio was designed to use words that make sense: align, translate, complement, protein, taxon, type, etc. If you wanted to align the same sequences when translated into proteins

 bio lets you write: